 Company cars for R&D staff

 Our one and only goal is to get you the maximum benefit you deserve for innovating in the UK.
 We have access to a full range of industry experts across the country – with different experience, skillsets and technical knowledge.
-Your technical specialist will start with visits to your site, or sites, to walk the floors and understand the things you do and the things you make.
+Your technical specialist will start with visits to your site, or sites, to walk the floors and understand your business.
 That’s how we identify your R&D activity, and how we can start to identify any capital expenditure associated with that activity.

 We have a holistic approach rather than focussing solely on the R&D tax relief scheme.
 For us this isn’t just a simple transaction or box ticking exercise, by building our relationship we are able to identify more of your R&D, and bring more tax benefits to the table.

 The annual investment allowance gives 100% tax relief on qualifying capital expenditure incurred in the relevant period.
-This is currently £1m for the period 1 January 2019 to 31 December 2021, and £200,000 for any period before or after those dates (subject to any further government extensions or changes).
+This is currently £1m for the period 1 January 2019 to 31 March 2023, and £200,000 for any period before or after those dates (subject to any further government extensions or changes).

 If your capital expenditure is linked to R&D activity but is more than the current £1m AIA, or if you are part of a group, that has exceeded £1m then you could potentially claim under the RDA scheme.
 The AIA is shared between all companies within a group.
 If one claims the £1m then there’s no allowance left for the others.
 All too often the group members themselves don’t know who is claiming or can claim.